-- (a) A utility or ESCO, or MSP/MDSP shall notify the utility or ESCO and any other appropriate party when it discovers a theft-of-service condition or any other irregular conditions such as broken or inaccurate metering equipment or meter reading equipment (including automated meter reading systems) no later than one (1) business day after discovery.
-The condition shall be remedied within ten (10) days. - (b) If the condition is not remedied within ten (10) days, the utility shall have the right to immediately remove the meter or affected metering equipment.
+- (a) A utility or ESCO, or MSP/MDSP shall notify the utility or ESCO and any other appropriate party when it discovers any condition such as broken or inaccurate metering equipment or meter reading equipment (including automated meter reading systems) no later than one (1) business day after discovery.
+The condition shall be remedied within ten (10) days.
+Theft of service conditions shall be handled in accordance with Chapter 3.B.5.(b) of this manual. - (b) If the condition is not remedied within ten (10) days, the utility shall have the right to immediately remove the meter or affected metering equipment.
 Upon removal, the utility shall use all reasonable efforts to substitute its own billing meter.
 The removed meter will be returned to the MSP within (10) days; unless required by the utility as evidence in a pending theft of service investigation, in which case the meter shall be returned as soon as practicable after its investigation is completed. - (c) An MSP may be charged a fee not to exceed \$150 for the utility's removal of the MSP's metering, and the customer will not receive the monthly credit for utility metering service.